lacchain/david19-taskforce/Smart Contract Documentation.md

 **Register covid credential**

-`function register(bytes32 hash, bytes32 id, uint startDate, uint exp, bool sex, uint8 age, bytes32 ubigeo, uint32 zipcode, CovidCode credentialType, InterruptionReason reason) override external returns(bool)`
+`function register(bytes32 hash, bytes32 id, uint startDate, uint exp, Sex sex, uint8 age, string calldata ubigeo, uint32 zipcode, CovidCode credentialType, InterruptionReason reason) onlyWhitelisted override external returns(bool)`

 This function register a new covid credential and metadata from a whitelisted address.

 * hash: this parameter is the hash of some fields in the verifiable credentials that are common to all the apps.
 These are the ones that go from "personal information" to "zip code".
 Check the [Verifiable Credential](https://github.com/lacchain/DAVID19-taskforce/tree/master/verifiableCredentials) structures proposed.

-* nickname: this parameter is a nicknamed asked to the citizen via app.
-The nickname introduces a private fild only know but the user that is concatenated with the other fields of the credential that are public information, so the hash doesn't get close to PII.
-Apps shall encourage users to use the same nickname in different apps in order to get the same hash from two different apps when the same information is attested by the same user.

-The rest of parameters are explained in [`CovidMetadata struct`](###ICredentialRegistry) section.
+The rest of parameters are explained in [`CovidMetadata struct`](#icredentialregistry) section.

 For example, the parameters to register a covid credential could be: